stripstarter/stripstarter/README.md

 ## Getting started

 If you don't want to be publicly associated with this project, but still want to contribute, send an email to stripstarter [at] gmail [dot] com with your public key and I will add it to the stripstarter GitHub account.
 That way, you can push changes directly to the repo as the stripstarter GitHub user (not affiliated with your actual account).
-You will need to configure git locally to use the *stripstarter@gmail.com* email address for your commits.
+You will need to configure git locally to use the *stripstarter [at] gmail [dot] com* email address for your commits.